 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Tuesday Night as of Jul.
-29 11:00 AM EDTTuesday Night - Partly cloudy.
-Fog overnight.
-Low of 48F.
+- Monday Night as of Oct.
+20 11:00 AM EDTMonday Night - Overcast with a chance of rain, then rain after midnight.
+Low of 41F.
 Winds less than 5 mph.
+Chance of rain 60%.